Skip to content

 ?
 Enable automatic change detection? (commits changelogs when list files change) (y/N)

-When enabled, the generated workflow runs git-detect-changes before building the site.
+When enabled, the generated workflow runs detect-changes before building the site, diffing against github.event.before (falling back to HEAD~1 when that is empty or the all-zeros SHA, as on the first push to a branch).
 If any deck, collection, or wanted list files were modified in the push, it generates changelog entries and commits them automatically.
 The site build is skipped for that run since the new commit will trigger a fresh build with the updated changelogs.
+If detect-changes itself exited nonzero, the step commits and pushes first and then fails, so a partial run never strands the changelogs it did write.

 This is useful when you edit list files directly (outside the admin UI or CLI) and want changelogs to stay up to date without manual intervention.